McCabe (surname): Coat of arms

+As the MacCabe name means 'the son of the helmeted one', accordingly the family motto's Latin phrase "aut vincere aut mori" translates to "either to conquer or to die" or "to conquer or die".

 Present day distribution

 McCabes are now found mostly in the United States, Ireland and the United Kingdom, Australia, South Africa, and New Zealand.
 The number of McCabes as of 2014 was as follows:

-In the 1990 United States Census, McCabe was ranked 1,200th most common surname, and MacCabe was ranked 43,031st.
-At the 2000 United States Census neither ranked among the top 1,000 most common surnames.
+In the 1990 United States census, McCabe was ranked 1,200th most common surname, and MacCabe was ranked 43,031st.
+At the 2000 United States census neither ranked among the top 1,000 most common surnames.